Icon Starting and Configuring the ElevateDB Server

 Server Authorized AddressesSpecifies which IP addresses are authorized to access the ElevateDB Server.
 This is commonly referred to as a "white list".
 There is no limit to the number of addresses that can be specified, and the IP address entries may contain the asterisk (*) wildcard character to represent any portion of an address.

-Information Due to the way that .INI file entries must be specified, multiple addresses must be separated with the literal value "<#CR#><#LF#>" (without the quotes) instead of actual line feeds.
+Information Due to the way that .ini or .cnf file entries must be specified, multiple addresses must be separated with the following literal value instead of actual line feeds: <#CR#><#LF#>

 Server Blocked AddressesSpecifies which IP addresses are not allowed to access the ElevateDB Server.
 This is commonly referred to as a "black list".
 There is no limit to the number of addresses that can be specified, and the IP address entries may contain the asterisk (*) wildcard character to represent any portion of an address.

-Information Due to the way that .INI file entries must be specified, multiple addresses must be separated with the literal value "<#CR#><#LF#>" (without the quotes) instead of actual line feeds.
+Information Due to the way that .ini or .cnf file entries must be specified, multiple addresses must be separated with the following literal value instead of actual line feeds: <#CR#><#LF#>

 Server Run JobsSpecifies whether the ElevateDB Server is allowed to schedule and run jobs that are defined in the Configuration Database.
-If this property is set to 1 (True, and the default), then the "Server Job Category" configuration entry (below) determines which category of jobs that the server will schedule and run.
+If this configuration entry is set to 1 (True, and the default), then the "Server Job Category" configuration entry (below) determines which category of jobs that the server will schedule and run.

 Server Job CategorySpecifies which job category the ElevateDB Server will schedule and run if the "Server Run Jobs" configuration entry is set to 1 (True).
 This configuration entry can contain any value, and the default value is blank (''), which indicates that the server can run all job categories.
 A job category is assigned to each job when it is created via the CREATE JOB DDL statement.